 Vanderbilt has continued to take steps on its campus toward achieving the Vision Zero goals of no pedestrian or bike fatalities or serious injuries.
 MoveVU and Vanderbilt University Public Safety conducted research on best-practices from peer universities and have participated in educational webinars as part of the #WhatsMyName campaign to improve ridehail safety and awareness.
 Pilot locations for ridehail pick-up and drop-off areas were identified across campus based on existing ridehail activity and in well-lit areas that can be easily monitored by cameras and VUPS patrols.
 This first phase of pick-up and drop-off locations will be monitored, and adaptations or new locations will be added as needed.
 VUPS also developed safety guidelines they recommend that riders follow when using ridehail services.
 Vanderbilt also collaborated with Metropolitan Nashville Public Works to pilot automatic pedestrian crosswalk signals at five major intersections around the university and along a portion of 21st Avenue South.
 Lastly, new electric golf carts are available to provide rides for those students, faculty and staff with medical or accessibility needs who have registered with and been approved.
-This is a joint project among Equal Employment Opportunity, Student Access Services, VUPS and the Transportation and Mobility Office.
+This is a joint project among Equal Opportunity and Access, Student Access, VUPS and the Transportation and Mobility Office.
 During FY20, approximately 163 mobility rides were provided.

 9 dedicated ridehail pick-up and drop-off locations created on campus in direct response to requests from students to improve safety measures around the ridehail process